vicksbr/molecule-app/README.md

     - `error` - The caught error
     - `cancel` - Cancels the promise
     - `reset` - Resets the state
-  - `useExtendedState` - Same as `setState` but with an additional convenient `extendState` function
-  - `useAsyncExtendedState` - Same as `useExtendedState` but with the convenient ability to accept promises
-    - State can be updated asynchronously, when the promise resolves or rejects
   - Tests

 - Utilities